Data Security Frequently Asked Questions

 We have a direct relationship with Customers that have created an account or a site with us and pay for our Services (e.g. denominational alliances, diocese, organizations, churches, parishes).
 These Customers may share licensed access to their account or site with authorized churches, organizations, or individuals.
 They are all considered our Customers, but we have different responsibilities to those with whom we have direct relationships.
 We'll specify when we're referring to particular kinds of Customers, otherwise we'll refer to "you" generally.

 How does ACST ensure reliable access to its Services?

 For Internet connectivity, we use several enterprise providers that deliver fast and reliable access to our Services.
 In the event that an Internet provider experiences a system failure, ACST has redundant connections in place as a backup.

 We monitor critical systems from multiple locations and collect historical data to ensure all systems are functioning at peak efficiency.
 We also analyze performance trends to help identify potential problems before they affect you.

 We deploy and maintain enterprise grade servers running industry standard operating systems in our data center.
 Using this combination of reliable services, we’ve been able to maintain uptime of over 99.99% historically.

 Websites and Web-based Services

-We partner with Amazon Web Services (“AWS”) to host and store our sensitive customer data.
+We partner with reputable hosting providers, including Amazon Web Services (“AWS”) to host and store our sensitive customer data.
 AWS commits to at least 99.99% uptime and has a solid reputation in the security industry.
 AWS is PCI DSS Level 1 compliant as a Service Provider, holds numerous compliance certifications, and also maintains SAS70 Type II certification.